 We arrived at 02:30 on a Sunday morning at the quarantine dock at Opua, Bay of Islands and cracked open a bottle of bubbly to celebrate the spectacular passage.

-The statistics for the passage were 1298nm sailed in 120 hours for an overall average speed over 10 kts and a top speed at one point of 18.5 kts.
+The statistics for the passage were 1298nm sailed in 120 hours for an overall average speed almost 10 kts and a top speed at one point of 18.5 kts.
 Like I said, a really fast passage!

 With great weather planning and leadership by Andrea along with expert helming by the rest of the crew we had a fantastic passage that proved once again what a magnificent yacht Feelin’ Good is.
 Out here in the wilds of the South Pacific she performs like a thoroughbred easily taking whatever Mother Nature sends her way.